visheshgupta08071992/AutomationAndDSANotes/Kubernetes.md

 **Pod** - A pod is nothing but specific running version of a microservice.

-**Service** - Service is something which is used to expose the deployment to the outside world.
+**Service** - Pod communicate with each other with the help of service.
+Service is kind of an address to a POD.

 **Replica Set** - Replica Set maps to different version of microservice.